ANR2ME/adhoctousb-guide/README.md

 `ms0:/seplugins/AdhocToUSB.prx 1` (for PSP 1000/2000/3000)
 or
-`ef0:/seplugins/AdhocToUSB.prx 1` (for PSP GO N1000)
+`ef0:/seplugins/AdhocToUSB.prx 1` (for PSP GO)

 *Note: Only one plugin can use the USB port at a time, do not try to use this and for example RemoteJoyLite at the same time.*

 # Part C: Setting Up the Drivers

-## Step 4 - Installing the PSP Type B Drivers
+## Step 3 - Installing the PSP Type B Drivers

 Connect the PSP to your computer via USB, start a game with AdhocToUSB enabled.

-Back on PC, open Zadig, if you have your PSP in game you should see `PSP Type B`, if not go to Options on the top bar and select `List All Devices`, on the right click the small arrows until you see `libusb-win32`, then Install Driver, it should install successfully.
+Back on PC, open Zadig, if you have your PSP in game you should see `PSP Type B`, if not go to Options on the top bar and select `List All Devices`, on the right click the small arrows until you see `libusbK`, then Install Driver, it should install successfully.

+## Step 4 - Downloading the Bridge application

+Download the latest CWUSB application from [[here](https://github.com/codedwrench/CWUSB/releases)].
+Unpack the zip and start cwusb.exe, you may have to unblock the application by right clicking on it, going to properties and hitting "Unblock".

 # Part D: Profit